 Aakash:-Most of the times I do run out of funds, but the lust for wandering keeps me motivated and moving.
 To manage my life, I concentrate on “Cost Cuttings” and “Savings” and this also brings me to a lot of unexpected adventure.
 And at last, as I travel a lot, I seem to draw millions of people who look at my travel and contact me.
 Hence many companies are coming up to sponsor me like Scott Sports,Wildcraft, WittyFeed, YourStory, Adidas, Suunto, Salomon, LifeStraw, etc. ,which gives me a chance to earn while I travel and also make me worthy enough to be called a Travelpreneur.
 We never have enough money in our bank accounts because we tend to concentrate more on our wishes than on our dream and needs.

 Author:-In the bigger scheme of things, what do you want to achieve with traveling?
-What Are your Future Plans?
-5 Years and 10 Years?
+What Are your Future Plans in next 5 and 10 Years?

 Aakash:-Crossing the limits, Keep on traveling till the day I live, travel to the world’s most extreme places, discover something new, spread the message of love for all, equality to all, humanity in all, and to be known as a wandering soul.